1. The kinds of information we collect and hold

 - Toyota Finance Australia Limited;

 - Aioi Nissay Dowa Insurance Company Australia Pty Ltd trading as Toyota Insurance; and

 - Toyota Western Australia (comprising Prestige Motors Pty Ltd as trustee for the Prestige Toyota Unit Trust and Eastpoint Pty Ltd).

-Midland Toyota and other OneToyota organisations collect and share with each other customer and guest information to provide you an integrated OneToyota guest experience, such as allowing you to be known across the network regardless of which OneToyota organisation you deal with and to provide you with products, services, information and assistance, respond to your enquiries and help keep your information up to date.
+Midland Toyota and other OneToyota organisations collect and share with each other customer and guest information, including data collected from Connected Services, to provide you an integrated OneToyota guest experience, such as allowing you to be known across the network regardless of which OneToyota organisation you deal with and to provide you with products, services, information and assistance, respond to your enquiries and help keep your information up to date.
 Your information may be disclosed to OneToyota network service providers in Australia and overseas for these purposes.

 6. OneToyota Marketing

 OneToyota organisations may send you marketing to inform you about products or services, special offers, promotions and events that may be of interest to you.
 These marketing communications may include joint promotions with promotion partners, and may be sent to you using any contact details provided by you, such as post, phone, email or SMS.